Call Button

 I’ve tried everything!
 What else can be done to help my Tension Type Headache?

-Treating your Tension Type Headache
+Tension Headache Treatments

 If you suffer from episodic or chronic tension type headache and have tried everything with no relief, we suggest you see a dedicated clinic that deals solely with headaches and migraines.
 If you haven’t had your brainstem assessed to see whether it is causing your tension type headache, we recommend you get this assessed by a headache clinician.